Everything You’ll Need

 Trim Door Jambs if Needed

-Before laying the first plank, check if it needs to slide under any door casings or trim.
-Use a flush-cut saw or jamb saw to trim the bottoms of door jambs so the planks fit neatly underneath without gaps.
+Before placing the first plank, check if it needs to go under door casings or trim.
+Use a saw to trim the bottom of door jambs so the planks fit smoothly underneath without gaps.

 Start with Groove Side Facing the Wall

-Place the first plank with the groove side toward the wall — this allows the tongue of the next row to click or lock into place easily.
-Begin on the longest, straightest wall in the room to ensure the flooring lines up nicely throughout the space.
+Place the first plank with the groove side against the wall.
+This helps the tongue of the next row click or lock into place easily.
+Start on the longest, straightest wall to keep the flooring aligned throughout the room.

 Secure the First Row

-Nail-down: Use a flooring nailer to fasten the boards into the subfloor through the tongue side.
+• Nail-down: Use a flooring nailer to fasten the boards to the subfloor through the tongue side.

-Glue-down: Spread adhesive with a trowel and press each plank firmly into place.
+• Glue-down: Spread glue with a trowel and press each plank firmly in place.

-Floating (click-lock): Angle the second plank into the first and click to lock.
+• Floating (click-lock): Angle the second plank into the first and lock it by clicking.

-Ensure the planks are tight against one another without gaps along the seams.
+Make sure the planks are tight together without gaps at the seams.

 Use Spacers to Maintain Expansion Gaps

-Insert 1/2″ spacers between the planks and the wall.
-This gap allows for natural expansion and contraction of the hardwood due to humidity and temperature changes, preventing buckling or warping over time.
+Put 1/2″ spacers between the planks and the wall.
+This gap lets the hardwood expand and contract naturally with changes in humidity and temperature, preventing buckling or warping.

 Step 6: Install the Remaining Flooring